- About Us

 The divorce process is first initiated by filing a Petition for Dissolution of Marriage.
 Washington is a “no-fault” divorce state, which means a party does not need to provide grounds for a marriage, other than an “irretrievable breakdown” of the marriage.

 In some cases, a couple may have the choice of filing for an annulment rather than a divorce, or in Washington a “declaration of invalidity.”
-In order to do so, there are specific grounds that must be met, which can be found here.
+In order to do so, there are specific grounds that must be met.

 For couples in Washington over the age of 62, who remained in an SRDP that they now wish to terminate, can be done in the following ways: